Tips to Protect Skin from Pollution Damage

 - Moisturizing Twice A Day

 Not using a moisturizer after cleansing your skin can weaken your skin’s protective barrier and leave it exposed to pollution damage.
 Be it your facial skin or the skin on your hands and knees, a layer of hydration is needed to protect it from toxic pollutants and infections.
-For your body, you can go for the Baene Cucumber & Aloe Body Yogurt which is a light-weight yet extremely hydrating cream that also soothes irritated skin.
+For your body, you can go for a body yogurt which is a light-weight yet extremely hydrating moisturizer that also soothes irritated skin.

 - Sun Protection